Error Analysis on a Novel Class of Exponential Integrators with Local Linear Extension Techniques for Highly Oscillatory ODEs: Conclusion

 \section{Conclusion}

-This paper develops a rigorous theoretical framework for local linear extension exponential integrators applied to highly oscillatory ODEs.
-We first present a systematic review of the construction of local linear extension variables and their associated systems, followed by the derivation of the new class of EIs.
+This paper develops a rigorous theoretical framework for local linear extension EIs applied to highly oscillatory ODEs {with bounded oscillatory energy.} We first present a systematic review of the construction of local linear extension variables and their associated systems, followed by the derivation of the new class of EIs.
 Through introducing tensor product structures and performing precise algebraic operations, we demonstrate that the linear part of the high-dimensional extension system preserves essential spectral properties, including eigenvalue characteristics and diagonalizability.
 Some specific invariant subspaces of the differential operator and their matrix representations are analysed.
 These fundamental algebraic properties validate the effectiveness of the dimension-raising approach and further provide the theoretical basis for proving the uniform accuracy of the numerical schemes.
-The analysis establishes convergence results across different parameter regimes.
-When solving highly oscillatory systems using large time steps $h>C\varepsilon$, some key elements play pivotal roles: the adiabatic transformation technique, the periodic decomposition method, and the superior algebraic properties of the local linear extension system.
+The analysis establishes convergence results across different step size regimes.
+When solving highly oscillatory systems using large time steps $h>c_0\varepsilon$, some key elements play pivotal roles: the adiabatic transformation method, the periodic decomposition technique, and the superior algebraic properties of the local linear extension system.
 These allow separate analysis of oscillatory and non-oscillatory components.
 The numerical approach naturally yields solutions with improved uniform accuracy with respect to $\varepsilon$ for second-order non-autonomous equations.
 Numerical experiments confirm the optimality of these theoretical results.